shiwang0211/Sunguide/ReadMe.md

 Overview
 ========

 This project is based on Sunguide Traffic Surveillance System data from Florida.
-A supplementary data dashborad for visualization purpose can be accessed here: [Link for Dashboard](https://shiwang0211.shinyapps.io/Dashboard_20161206/).
+A supplementary data dashboard for visualization purpose can be accessed here: [Link for Dashboard](https://shiwang0211.shinyapps.io/Dashboard_20161206/).
 Raw data are not included in this repository.

 The analysis include: